LaxmanSudhan/LEC-AI-ASSIGNMENT-2-Agent-Adversarial-Eval/README.md

 # LEC-AI-ASSIGNMENT-2-Agent-Adversarial-Eval

+### NOTE:
-### NOTE: Please view my detailed explantion of my approach in the README file uploaded inside the soultion folder named "LEC-AI-ASSIGNMENT-2-Agent-Adversarial-Eval".
+1. Please view my detailed explantion of my approach in the README file uploaded inside the soultion folder named "LEC-AI-ASSIGNMENT-2-Agent-Adversarial-Eval".
+2. **my google colab link : https://colab.research.google.com/drive/1ZW7cOiURZ3m7LLyA4eAYBf0wpckYdf4b?usp=sharing**
+3. Please note that I have not included the xAI API key in the repository, as API credentials are confidential and should not be shared according to terms of conditions.
+The key was stored locally via environment variables during development.
+Please see below on how to insert key in colab notebook.

+FOR API KEY :

+To run the project:

+-> Obtain an API key from xAI.

+-> In Google Colab, open Secrets (key icon in the left sidebar).

+-> Create a new secret named GROK_API_KEY and paste your API key as the value.

+-> Save the secret and ensure notebook access is enabled.

+-> Run the notebook/project normally.
+The code will automatically read the key from the GROK_API_KEY secret.
 # -> Why I Picked This Assignment

 I worked at Mastercard on an LLM-driven evaluation system.
 That experience taught me that most AI evaluations are not effecient because they only test what the model is good at.